LikeTheSalad/android-buddy/README.md

 ```
 As you might have noticed, you must also set a **unique ID** for your library.
 This could be used further by consumers that would want to explicitly select your library to run.

-The that ID you choose for your Android Buddy library must meet the following criteria:
+The ID you choose for your Android Buddy library must meet the following criteria:
 - Only lowercase letters, numbers, `.` and `-` are allowed
 - It must start with a letter.
 - It cannot end neither with `-` nor with `.`